cosmos/sdk-tutorials/academy/xl-run-prod/1-software.md

 * On regular office Linux boxes, target `linux/amd64`.
 * And on AWS EC2 instances with a Graviton processor, target `linux/arm64`.
+* Validator operators are going to generate their genesis transactions on Mac computers with Intel CPUs, target `darwin/amd64`.

 ## Build and package